khera/utf8-inline-cleaner/README.md

 #### dbuser USER

 Name of the user to connect to the DB.
 Must be superuser or table owner.
-The $DBUSER environment variable can also be set as the Postgres library will honor it.
+The $PGUSER environment variable can also be set as the Postgres library will honor it.

 The password comes from the `.pgpass` file or $PGPASSWORD environment